top of page

 Castor oil is a natural remedy that has been deemed safe to use in limited amounts.
 However, you may still experience some mild to moderate symptoms if you take too much of it or consume it for an extended period.

-Before applying a significant amount of castor oil to your skin or ingesting it orally, determine if you are allergic to it by conducting a patch test.
+Before applying a significant amount of the oil to your skin or ingesting it orally, determine if you are allergic to it by conducting a patch test.

-When taking castor oil, it is important to exercise cautionsly.
+When taking castor oil, it is important to exercise cautiously.
 If you take too much castor oil, it could result in an overdose or poisoning, which could lead to more serious health complications.

 Overly dosage might cause